 In 1993 I had investigated going to see the reunited Velvet Underground.
 But I really didn’t want to see them at an all-seated venue.
 Partly because I’d had a bad experience seeing Lou Reed a year or so before (despite having had a very good experience with him a year or two before that).

 I recall that I phoned the venue — Earl’s Court, I think — and found that it did have some standing room.
 But those tickets were sold out.
 So I didn’t go.
 Regretted that, too.
-So I’m talking the chance to see bands like the Rezillos, or The Beat and The Selecter, that I missed first time around.
+So I’m taking the chance to see bands like the Rezillos, or The Beat and The Selecter, that I missed first time around.

 OK, But What is it Really?